 What you should do

-If you're not sure whether or not you're in the high risk group, you should check NHS advice.
+If you're not sure whether you're in the high risk group, you should check NHS advice.

 If you're at high risk and need urgent support

-Our phone lines are very busy now.
-If you are having trouble getting through please complete this form
+If you are having trouble getting through, please complete our Coronavirus support form.

 If you don't currently have your prescriptions collected or delivered